This is the multi-page printable view of this section. Click here to print.

 As a beta feature, you can specify the maximum time a local image can be unused for, regardless of disk usage.
 This is a kubelet setting that you configure for each node.

-To configure the setting, enable the ImageMaximumGCAge feature gate for the kubelet, and also set a value for the imageMaximumGCAge field in the kubelet configuration file.
+To configure the setting, you need to set a value for the imageMaximumGCAge field in the kubelet configuration file.

 For example, you can set the configuration field to 12h45m, which means 12 hours and 45 minutes.